dataprojectsteward/IntroToDataScience/README.md

 2. BlogPost Boston AirBNB.html - downloaded HTML copy of the code
 3. README.MD - Information about this project

 ## Credits:

-Code dependencies and Libraries

-Boston AirnBNB Data is publicly available trhough Kaggle: https://www.kaggle.com/airbnb/boston

-The dataset include the following:
+Boston AirnBNB Data is publicly available trhough Kaggle: https://www.kaggle.com/airbnb/boston The dataset include the following:
 1. Listings - listing information, hosts information, review score.
 The file contain 3,585 records, 95 columns
 2. Reviews - Review comments.
 The file contain 68,275, 6 columns
 3. Calendars - availability and price for the day.
 The file contain 1,308,890 records, 4 columns

-The project used the following libraries: numpy pandas matplotlib.pyplot seaborn sklearn
+The project used the following libraries:
+   - numpy
+   - pandas
+   - matplotlib.pyplot
+   - seaborn
+   - sklearn

 References:

 https://www.kaggle.com/airbnb/boston https://www.programiz.com/python-programming/docstrings

 https://stackoverflow.com/questions/55937430/python-how-to-remove-sign-andspace#:~:text=You%20can%20use%20str.,the%20%24%20with%20a%20empty%20character.